-Name Geographic accessibility of health care (HC) Definition Population who report having a HC unit reachable in 60 minutes expressed as percentage of all the population surveyed.
-Case definition An individual who reports having a HC unit reachable in 60 minutes (either by car or walking) Calculation method Number of people who reports having a HC unit reachable in 60 minutes / Midyear resident population Parameters Numerator: Number of people who reports having a HC unit reachable in 60 minutes Denominator: Midyear resident population Measurement unit: per 100 Type: rate Categories: Female.
-Male; age 25 years and older, by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources Obtained from National or sub national studies Significance and rational Geographic location of HC unit is considered to be one of the indicators that has influence and partly determines the access to necessary health services, including preventive care.
+Name Percentage of adults who have geographic accessibility to health care (HC) Definition Population who report having a HC unit reachable within a 60 minutes distance, expressed as percentage of all the population surveyed.
+Case definition An individual who reports having a HC unit reachable within 60 minutes distance Calculation method number of adult who report having a HC unit reachable within a 60 min distance Midyear resident population Parameters Numerator: Number of adults who reports having a HC unit reachable within a 60 minutes distance Denominator: Midyear resident population Measurement unit: per 100 Type: rate Categories: Male, female; age 25-64, by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources Obtained from National or sub national studies Significance and rational Geographic location of HC unit is considered to be one of the indicators that has influence and partly determines the access to necessary health services, including preventive care.
 It is associated with poor health status and chronic disease.
 Therefore it is important to develop strategies to increase access to HC in the population Limitations of indicators and data sources This indicator does not include other factors related to access to HC as health insurance coverage.

-Socioeconomic and context indicators:
+Section V: Socioeconomic and context indicators

+Total population (Male/female ratio)

-■ Total population.
-(Male/female ratio): Total population usually includes all residents regardless of legal status or citizenship.
+Total population usually includes all residents regardless of legal status or citizenship.
 It does not include refugees who are not permanently settled in the country of asylum (these are generally considered to be part of the population of their country of origin).

-Population estimates are usually based on national population censuses and revised (in-between) censuses which have data on births, deaths and migration.
+Population estimates are usually based on national population censuses and revised (inbetween) censuses which have data on births, deaths and migration.
 This indicator is indispensable for calculating per capita indicators.
 It is important to notice that estimation errors of up to 5 percent may be observed for countries with infrequent, and/or incomplete censuses and poor registration systems for births, deaths, and migration.